 The problem is that the difference between flirting with marketing and committing to it as a crucial part of your business can easily be the difference between your fears becoming a self-fulfilling prophecy and marketing remaking your business for the better.
-It may not sound encouraging right now, but the more committed to your marketing’s success you are, the more likely it is to happen.
+It may not sound encouraging right now, but the more committed to your marketing’s success you are, the more likely it is that success will come.

 Marketing never runs perfectly.